Beverly Crusher: Family

 However, in the canonical sequel series Star Trek: Picard, Beverly and Jean-Luc have not married.
 They have conceived a son, Jack II, but mounting assassination attempts on Picard have led Beverly to hide Jack away from him and raise Jack by herself.
 By 2401, Beverly is piloting her own charity hospital ship, the SS Eleos, and is assisting her son in his criminal exploits.
 She sends a message to Jean-Luc requesting help and gets severely injured when encountering an aggressive band of raiders.
 Picard commandeers a Starfleet ship, the USS Titan, and rescues her and Jack, right before the raiders' leader Vadic destroys the Eleos.
 After she is treated, Beverly helps the Titans medical staff throughout the third season, and her analysis of autopsies and interrogation of Vadic with Picard, prove crucial in helping uncover a conspiracy of rogue Changelings infiltrating Starfleet out of revenge for Starfleet's medical experimentation and actions during the Dominion War.
 She is reunited with the rest of the Enterprise crew as they race to prevent the conspirators and their collaborators the Borg from further attacking Starfleet.
-When they are too late, Picard decides to infiltrate the Borg's last cube and rescue a newly assimilated Jack.
+When they are too late, Picard decides to infiltrate the Borg's derelict cube and rescue a newly assimilated Jack.
 Beverly fires the torpedoes that destroy the cube while the rest of the crew beams Picard and Jack out.
 By 2402, after developing new transporter modifications and gene therapies to prevent the conspirators and their partners the Borg from returning, her commission is reinstated.
 Beverly is promoted to the rank of Admiral, and Beverly and Picard see their son off as he joins Starfleet aboard the USS Enterprise-G. Beverly and Jean-Luc are last seen playing poker with the rest of the Enterprise-D crew in the Ten Forward bar in Los Angeles, finally content with their lives.

 In Star Trek: Prodigy season 2, Kathryn Janeway contacts Beverly in 2384 after meeting Wesley.
 Beverly isn't able to offer much insight into her son's current activities as Wesley hasn't visited her in years.
 Beverly laments that "for a time traveler, I wish he had more time to spend with his mother."
 Wesley later finally visits his mother, and she introduces Wesley to his little brother for the first time, Jack having only been a small child at the time.